shreyasskasetty/QuickMind/README.md

      ```
      cp .env.example > .env
      ```
+     This will copy all the environment variables to .env from which the API keys will be exported by the backend server
-   - Make sure you export the Google API Key and CSE ID in the terminal before running the backend.
+   - Make sure you run the following to load the env file by poetry
-   - Use the following command to export Google Search API key(This is the only exception since it is not loaded with normal .env file using dotenvs.
-If other api keys are not load please use the export command to set all api keys present in .env file)
      ```
-       GOOGLE_CSE_ID=your-custom-search-engine-id
-       GOOGLE_API_KEY=your-composio-key
+     poetry self add poetry-dotenv-plugin
      ```
-   - To get the above API key and Custom Search Engine ID visit https://console.cloud.google.com/apis/ and https://programmablesearchengine.google.com/controlpanel/all respectively
-   - Also make sure to look at other API keys needed for the backend to run, which can be found in env.example
+   - Set all the below environment variables given below for the backend to work
       ```
         # ------------------LangSmith tracing------------------
         LANGCHAIN_API_KEY=your-langchain-api-key